‘One of those weeks’: From voting rights to vaccines, Biden experiences the limits of his office — and the fragility of his presidency

 Biden has had no easy task, with a Republican Party largely united against him and with razor-thin Democratic majority.
 But it has tested his ability to keep his party together, a role that he has relished and demonstrated an ability to do during a rambunctious presidential primary.

 “For a president, you can’t think about the hot take of this week for the White House, you have to think about the long narrative arc,” said Cornell Belcher, a Democratic pollster and strategist.
 “People will criticize him for what they call taking an L on voting rights in the Senate this week.
-But, quite frankly how, does he have a conversation with the base of the party and how is he the leader of the Democratic Party if in fact he hadn’t put his neck out there and fought like hell even with the understanding he might not win?”
+But, quite frankly, how does he have a conversation with the base of the party and how is he the leader of the Democratic Party if in fact he hadn’t put his neck out there and fought like hell even with the understanding he might not win?”

 January public opinion polls show Biden remains in negative territory but differ on how much.
 A Quinnipiac University poll released this week found Biden at 33 percent approval and 53 percent disapproval, while an Economist-YouGov poll found him at 43 percent approval with 50 percent disapproving.
 The latter is more in-line with a Washington Post average of December polls showing 43 percent approved and 51 percent disapproved.